BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 The variety of language implementations for each benchmark application, was one of the original motivators for its construction.
 In this benchmark suite the OpenCL versions of each application have been designed to strongly mirror the CUDA counterparts, unfortunately this results in fixed tuning parameters such as local workgroup size that is well suited to GPU architectures but is not suited to CPU and other accelerator devices.

-However, since this suite has not been classified according to the dwarf taxonomy and also if the classification were performed during this these, adding more applications would likely need to occur to fully encompass the dwarf taxonomy; the addition of applications is more expensive in SHOC, since it would require implementations for the same application into at least 3 other languages -- which is not a motivating factor for this thesis.
+Since this suite has not been classified according to the dwarf taxonomy and also if the classification were performed during this these, adding more applications would likely need to occur to fully encompass the dwarf taxonomy; the addition of applications is more expensive in SHOC, since it would require implementations for the same application into at least 3 other languages -- which is not a motivating factor for this thesis.
 By focusing on application kernels written exclusively in OpenCL, our enhanced OpenDwarfs bench-mark suite is able to cover a wider range of application patterns.